proffapt/proffapt.github.io/blogs/setup-dc++.md

 It's not enough to just download content - to bring back the DC culture - everyone is encouraged to share their collection as well.<br>
 To share folder(s) follow the following steps:

-> **Warning** It is a must to mirror whatever you download, so you atleast have to share the folder in which you download content from the HUB.
+> **Warning** It is a must to mirror whatever you download, so you at least have to share the folder in which you download content from the HUB.

 1. Open Eiskalt DC++ & press the following keyboard shortcut to open its __preferences__ window according to your platform
    |Platform|Shortcut|